 The Physiotherapy segment is comprised of 105 owned physiotherapy clinics and a network of 36 additional clinics, seniors' wellness operations and the homecare business operated by Community Advantage Rehabilitation, Inc. ("CAR").
-The seniors' wellness and homecare businesses are largely funded by the Ontario Ministry of Health and Long Term Care ("MOHLTC").
+The seniors' wellness and homecare businesses are largely funded by the Ontario Ministry of Health and Long Term Care.

-This segment also specializes in high quality rehabilitation and disability management services that focus on physiotherapy services to seniors in 468 retirement, assisted-living and long-term care homes with more than 50,000 residents operating primarily in the province of Ontario through its network of independent consultants.
+This segment also specializes in high quality rehabilitation and disability management services that focus on physiotherapy services to seniors in retirement, assisted-living and long-term care homes operating primarily in the province of Ontario through a network of independent consultants.